 - Activating certain neurons induced specific symptoms (fever, shivering, fatigue), in the absence of a pathogen.

-- Neurons in the insula store memories of earlier bouts of intestinal inflammation.
-Stimulating those brain cells reactivates the immune response – without any physical cause.
+- Neurons in the insula store memories of past bouts of intestinal inflammation.
+Stimulating those brain cells reactivates the immune response - without any physical trigger.

 - Among women with breast cancer, those who underwent additional supportive group therapy and self-hypnosis were found to survive longer than those with regular cancer care alone.